Bluecowz/bluecowblog/content/post/twitch-user-login.md

  ~~~

 The token means the login is complete and allows the developer to make API calls on behalf of the user.
-It can be very user.

 With this token you can make [all kinds](https://dev.twitch.tv/docs/api/reference) of API calls to Twitch.
 It's really cool stuff.